rileychou/lanner-webform/README.md

 cd \Users\Riley\Desktop
 ```

+Now we can pull the code onto your computer.

+Before we do that, sure git is installed on your computer: https://git-scm.com/downloads

-Clone the repository.
+Next, clone the repository.
 This downloads the code onto your computer.
 ```
 git clone https://github.com/rileychou/lanner-webform.git
 ```